abcsFrederick/SINCLAIR/docs/user-guide/test-info.md

 ```

 The relevant results are found the `test` subdirectory.
 For live data, the directories will all exist directly within the `output` directory.
+If debugging is required, all intermediate files will be in the `work` directory.

 ### Pre-processed files